Tuesday, October 22, 2024

 Other Ingredients

-6 shallots, sliced
+6 shallots - sliced

 Spices: 1 cinnamon stick, 2 star anise, and 4 cloves

-1 medium-sized tomato, thinly sliced
+1 medium sized tomato - thinly sliced

-4 medium-sized potatoes, peeled and cut into medium-sized pieces
+4 medium sized potatoes - peeled and cut into medium sized pieces

-2 tbsp yogurt, whisked to remove lumps
+2 tbsp yogurt - whisked

 ½ tbsp dried fenugreek leaves